-When we talk about how your life changes after marriage, the focus is normally on your relationship.
-And that’s for a good reason: You and your partner are embarking on a new stage of your lives, and that can feel like a huge shift.
-But that shift can have a domino effect and, in some cases, you might find the new routine ripples out, changing other areas of your life.
+When we talk about how life changes after marriage, the focus is normally on the couple's relationship.
+And that’s for a good reason: You and your partner are embarking on a new stage of your lives, and it can feel like a huge shift.
+But that shift isn't just felt in that one relationship.
+It can have a domino effect and, in some cases, you might find that it ripples out, changing many other areas of your life.

 You May Have to Fight for the Friendship

 No one wants friendships to end because of marriage.
 Of course, you can't discount the fact that maybe some friendships don't have a strong enough foundation, and maybe one or both parties are more than willing to let the connection fade.
 People naturally weave in and out of your life.